Bachelor's Degree in Life Sciences

 PAL3ISPP: PHARMACOLOGY – PHARMACOKINETICS – TOXICOLOGY

 – 5 ECTS – Objectives: Pharmacology: Through the pharmacology course, students should acquire a solid understanding of the drug classes covered.
-The pharmacology course describes the mechanism(s) of action for each class of drugs, their pharmacological properties and resulting therapeutic indications, key pharmacokinetic parameters, side effects, drug interactions, and major contraindications.
+The pharmacology course describes the mechanism(s) of action for each class of drugs, their pharmacological properties and the resulting therapeutic indications, key pharmacokinetic parameters, side effects, drug interactions, and major contraindications.
 Pharmacokinetics: By the end of the course, students should be able to:

 - To describe the various mechanisms involved during these stages